Today (American TV program): Today with Kathie Lee and Hoda

 Today with Kathie Lee and Hoda was the fourth-hour segment of Today hosted by Kathie Lee Gifford and Hoda Kotb, which aired from April 7, 2008, to April 5, 2019.
 It replaced the original fourth hour that debuted earlier that fall on September 10, 2007, originally hosted by Ann Curry, Natalie Morales, and Hoda Kotb.
 The program was its own distinct entity, with its own website and social media presence.
 The fourth hour does not have news or weather segments or input from the earlier hosts and is structured virtually as a standalone talk show, with an opening "host chat" segment reminiscent of the one popularized by Gifford and Regis Philbin on Live! with Regis and Kathie Lee, as well as interviews and features focusing on entertainment, fashion and other topics aimed at female viewers.

 On December 11, 2018, NBC and Gifford announced that she would be retiring from her position of anchoring the fourth hour in April 2019, her 11th anniversary since joining Today.
 Kotb continues co-anchoring the fourth hour.
 On February 26, 2019, NBC announced that Jenna Bush Hager, the daughter of former U.S. President George W. Bush would replace Gifford.

 Today with Hoda & Jenna

 Today with Hoda & Jenna premiered on April 8, 2019, as the fourth hour of Today, succeeding Kathie Lee & Hoda.
 The program was hosted by Hoda Kotb and Jenna Bush Hager.
 Kotb hosted the program until her departure on January 10, 2025.

+Today with Jenna & Friends

+Today with Jenna & Friends premiered on January 13, 2025, as the fourth hour of Today, succeeding Hoda & Jenna, hosted by Jenna Bush Hager.
+While continuing to follow a similar format as its predecessor as its own distinct entity, the program did not have a permanent co-host, but instead featured a different guest co-host each day.
+There were about 60 guest co-hosts which the program called "contenders" for Hager, including actress Scarlett Johansson, and comedian Matt Rogers.
+Former First Lady of the United States Michelle Obama joined as a special guest on November 4, 2025.